syncthing/docs/users/faq-parts/general.rst

 -  Directory modification times (not preserved)
 -  Hard links (followed, not preserved)
-   - Following the link means that the linked file *is* synced, just as if it were a regular file at that path.
-What isn't synced is the status as a link; for example, syncing two hardlinks to the same file will result in two independent copies of that file (without any hard links).
 -  Windows junctions (synced as ordinary directories; require enabling in :stconf:opt:`the configuration <folder.junctionsAsDirs>` on a per-folder basis)